Sheikh-Umar/online-learning/README.md

-# SQL Practice
+# SQL Education
-This repository contains my solutions to SQL-related questions on programming websites.
+This repository contains my solutions to out-of-school SQL-related courses that I have completed.

 Programming Website | URL
 ---------- | ----------